Johnny Rowlands Bio, Wiki

 Johnny Rowlands Career

 Rowlands works at KMBC9 News as a traffic reporter and also he is the Chief pilot of KMBC’s NewsChopper 9.
 His reports can be heard every Monday to Friday on “FirstNews” in the middle of 5 a.m. and 7 a.m., and on “KMBC 9 FirstNews” on Monday to Friday from 7 a.m. to 9 a.m. on KCWE.
 Also, you may find him reporting breaking news on the 5 p.m. and 6 p.m. news on Channel 9.
-He began his tv career on Channel 9 in the late ’70s whereby he worked as a cohost of the Muscular Dystrophy Telethon.
-Rowlands was part of the original “FirstNews” team in the late ’80s as Kansas City’s first tv airborne traffic correspondent, piloting his Cessna over the Kansas City morning rush hour.
+He is honored to be part of the KMBC News Team and is especially proud to be a part of KMBC’s award-winning harsh weather reporting.

 Rowlands brings a special perspective to Channel 9’s news reporting, and he has captured stunning videos of several biggest stories of Kansas City.
-He does not report breaking news stories only but also he helped law enforcement and firefighters in different emergencies.
-He helped in guiding Merriam, Kan., firefighters where the two teenagers were trapped on the roof of a burning flat building and helped the police officers to rescue the old couple trapped in their house and the rising waters of Lake Annette in Cass County.
+He does not report breaking news stories only but also he helps law enforcement and firefighters in different emergencies.
+He helped guide Merriam, Kan., firefighters where the two teenagers were trapped on the roof of a burning flat building and helped the police officers to rescue the old couple trapped in their house and the rising waters of Lake Annette in Cass County.

 He caught up with a supercell near Dearborn, Mo, on May 29, 2004, which was among the tornadoes he tracked and videotaped the whole life cycle of a tornado, all the way from the first all the way from the “roping out”.The tornado warnings for the Dearborn area are based on the live video Rowland was sending back to Channel 9 as part of the station’s storm report which was represented by his coverage.